agrattan0820/artificial-unintelligence/README.md

 During the “Generation” phase, each player will be given two prompts that they will base off of for the AI-generated images.
 Both prompts each player receives is shared with another player in the game and the two resulting images submitted by both players for a given prompt will compete for votes from other players during the “Face-Off” phase.

 To generate an image, describe an interesting picture within the provided text input and press the submit button.
-After a few seconds, two images based off of your description will appear.
-You can decide to either submit one of these images as a response to the prompt, or generate a new set of two images with a new description.
+After a few seconds, two images based on your description will appear.
+You can decide to either submit one of these images as a response to the prompt or generate a new set of two images with a new description.

 > To submit an image, click or tap on the image you want to appear in the face-off and then press the submit button.

 ### Face-Off Phase

-The "Face-Off" phase showcases all of player-submitted images in 1v1 duels where all players excluding those who have an image in the duel vote on which one is the funniest.
+The "Face-Off" phase showcases all of the player-submitted images in 1v1 duels where all players excluding those who have an image in the duel vote on which one is the funniest.

 > To vote on an image, click or tap on the image and then press the "Confirm Vote" button.

-Once all votes have been tallied for a duel, the winner is revealed, along with the original prompts the players used to generate the images.
+Once all votes have been tallied for a duel, the winner and the original prompts the players used to generate the images are revealed.

 For each 1% of the votes a player's image receives in the duel, they will receive 10 points (e.g. if an image receives 50% of the votes, 500 points will be awarded to the player who submitted the image).